-Borrowers who do not return to post-secondary studies will immediately enter their six-month non-repayment period and subsequently enter repayment once their leave is completed.
-A borrower's LSED (which effectively becomes their PSED for loan amortization purposes) will be set to the last day of the last month of their approved leave.
+Borrowers who do not return to post-secondary studies once their leave is completed will immediately enter their six-month non-repayment period and subsequently enter repayment.
+A borrower's Leave Status End Date (which effectively becomes their PSED for loan amortization purposes) will be set to the last day of the last month of their approved leave.